Dlvls/gocekvo2max/README.md

 - Follow Android's best practices and coding conventions.
 - Use meaningful commit messages.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Authors and Acknowledgments

 - **Delvia Lana Semba** - *Initial work* - [GitHub](https://github.com/Dlvls)
-- Special thanks to all contributors and supporters.

 ## Contact